 This website is operated on behalf of the ministry by German Economic Institute (IW), Research Unit Vocational Education and Training, Postfach 10 19 42, 50459 Cologne 0221 4981-873, email: firstname.lastname@example.org.

-If you have any specific questions about the protection of your data at the Federal Ministry for Economic Affairs and Energy, please contact the ministry’s Data Protection Officer:
+If you have any specific questions about the protection of your data at the Federal Ministry for Economic Affairs and Climate Action, please contact the ministry’s Data Protection Officer:

-Data protection officer for the Federal Ministry for Economic Affairs and Energy
+Data protection officer for the Federal Ministry for Economic Affairs and Climate Action

 (3) Legal basis for the processing of personal data